FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/admin_commands_intro/RECONFIG.md

 ****AM****

 Reload roles (CFTROLE) and privileges (CFTPRIV).
 You can manually create these objects or they can be deployed via Flow Manager.
-For more information on CFTROLEs and CFTPRIVs, please see <a href="../../../internal_a_m_start_here/fm_access_management" class="MCXref xref">Access Management using Flow Manager</a>.
+For more information on CFTROLEs and CFTPRIVs, please see [Access Management using Flow Manager](../../../internal_a_m_start_here/fm_access_management).
 For example:

 ```
 CFTUTIL RECONFIG TYPE=AM